assely/documentation/taxonomy.md

 ##### Inserting Query Exception

-The `createdOrFail` method will insert new genre, but when error occurs `Assely\Database\QueryException` will be thrown.
+The `createdOrFail` method will insert new genre, but when an error occurs `Assely\Database\QueryException` will be thrown.

 ```php
 $genres->createOrFail([